 Since joining the firm, Daniel has played an active role in the emerging field of name, image, and likeness (NIL) in college athletics as a natural spinoff of his regular content creators and influencers practice.
 He has been a NIL panelist at the Temple Sports Business Conference and Syracuse Law’s Entertainment and Sports Law Society Symposium, as well as providing guest lectures at Syracuse University’s College of Law, David B. Falk College of Sport and Human Dynamics, and Martin J. Whitman School of Management, State University of New York College at Cortland, and Cazenovia College.
 Daniel has also been quoted in NIL publications and has discussed current legal issues in the NIL landscape on sports law podcasts.
 In combination with his background as a former Coordinator of Hockey Operations for an NCAA Division I ice hockey program, Daniel is uniquely situated to assist any current or prospective college athlete, as well as any high school athlete in New York, navigate this unchartered and rapidly changing territory.

+Outside of his legal practice, Daniel enjoys playing ice hockey and is an adjunct professor at SUNY Cortland where he teaches sport law.
 Daniel is originally from Yorktown Heights, New York, and has resided in the Syracuse area since 2013.
 He lives with his wife, Georgia, in Manlius, New York.

 - “Lecture: Name, Image, and Likeness in College Athletics: Legal and Compliance issues in Year 2 of the NIL era,” Syracuse University Falk College of Sport & Human Dynamics (October 27, 2022)